The Justice League (Superman, Batman) | Allies & Friends of the Justice League | Project Cadmus | The Secret Society | Other Villains

 - Fake Memories: The original team were implanted with these.

 - HeelFace Turn: Thanks to Wonder Woman's encouragement, (one of) Longshadow quits the Ultimen and joins the League for the few weeks he has to live before he wears out.

 - Making a Splash: Downpour has the ability to change his body into different types of water.

 - Mooks: Become this to Cadmus when a whole army of them launch an attack on the Watchtower.
-Ordinarily they would be badass normals, but they're seen getting their asses kicked by pretty much every League member.
-Even the normal human crew charge at Shifter after only a moment's hesitation.
+They're seen getting their asses kicked by pretty much every League member.

 - New Powers as the Plot Demands: Wind Dragon spontaneously develops freezing powers, and Longshadow develops super hearing.
 This actually becomes a plot point, cluing their overseers into their eventual degeneration.

 - No-Sell: Poor Downpour's punches didn't even phase Aquaman.
 To add insult to injury Aquaman then proceeds to knock Downpour out cold with a single backhand.